dzchoi/Glushkov-algorithm-in-Lua/README.md

   - "p|q" (alternation)
   - "p&q" (and)

-- Does not include parser, but matcher
+- Does not include a parser, but a matcher only

 - For example, to match "[abc]*a|." against "ccaab"
 ```